96boards/website/openhours/README.md

 <iframe width="350" height="120" src="https://w2.countingdownto.com/2050235" frameborder="0"></iframe><br />
 <a href="http://linaro.co/openhoursjoin" class="btn blog-read-more-btn center-block">Click Here to Join BlueJeans Channel</a>
 <a href="https://www.youtube.com/c/96Boards/live" class="btn blog-read-more-btn center-block">Set YouTube Reminder</a>
-<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=cTc0M2EzbXV1NWhvM3J2b2E1MWI2dnFlNThfMjAxODA5MjdUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org" class="btn blog-read-more-btn center-block">Add to you Calendar</a>
+<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=cTc0M2EzbXV1NWhvM3J2b2E1MWI2dnFlNThfMjAxODEwMDRUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org" class="btn blog-read-more-btn center-block">Add to you Calendar</a>

 **OpenHours**

 Phase two, OpenHours has started - [Check out the pilot here!](https://youtu.be/QPijdGYpLoA)

-**This week**, we will have a general Q&A session with the 96Boards team!
-Together we can comb through some of the latest forum posts and take questions from anyone in the call.
-I would also like to talk about some of the demos and tech we saw at Linaro Connect in YVR!
-Grab some coffee and come hang out with us!
+**This week**, we will be meeting with [Next Biometrics](https://www.nextbiometrics.com/)!
+Next Bio has put out an awesome [new fingerprint scanner for 96Boards](https://www.96boards.org/product/arrow-nextbio/), and we want to talk about it on the show!
+In this episode, we plan to find out more about Next Bio and their plans with 96Boards.
+Of course, we will also try to show off this tech with some demos, brought to you by the one and only, Sahaj Sarup (96Boards Engineer).
+We hope you will join us for this week's interview with Next Bio!
+Bring your coffee (or beer), questions, and thinking hat, this week is going to be a lot of fun! :-)

 The show is also broadcasted live on the 96Boards [Facebook](https://www.facebook.com/96Boards/) and [YouTube](https://www.youtube.com/c/96Boards/live) channels.